Managing Coral Disease

 Planning before a disease outbreak occurs allows managers to quickly respond when the first signs of a disease outbreak are observed.
-It is critical to plan ahead for staffing, funding, communications, monitoring.
+It is critical to plan ahead for staffing, funding, communications, and monitoring.
 Having a plan in place will also help managers to gain credibility and political support with reef users and decision-makers.
 When developing disease response plans, it is important to include relevant stakeholders and partners, as well as senior officers from within the management organization.
 Clearly defining the roles and responsibilities of all organizations and individuals involved in a response is also crucial to the effectiveness of a plan.

 There are some excellent examples of coral disease response plans, as well as other response plans that address multiple risks, including coral disease.
 Managers might also consider working with relevant scientists to develop coral disease outbreak risk forecasting tools, such as the one developed for the Great Barrier Reef.

 The nature of coral disease suggests that there may be potential to reduce the risk of an outbreak, or reduce the extent of an outbreak, through direct management interventions.
 It is important to determine the baseline conditions (i.e., what is normally present, and at what levels, in the coral community).
 Once managers determine “baseline” conditions, assessments can be made as to what represents above-normal disease levels and their potential for increased mortality. ref See the slides below for details on the techniques and strategies used by managers.
 Other management responses have been proposed, but most require further research and testing to determine their effectiveness and cost efficiency.